CASE STUDY: PHARMACEUTICAL

 • Fully-Managed IT Department with Service Desk

-• As a global firm, client had an existing “Tier-1” off-shore service desk.
-The capabilities of this centralized Tier-1 service desk were very limited, and they were not able to support the day-to-day operations of the compute infrastructure supporting the company’s world-class scientists.
+• Our global client had an existing “Tier-1” offshore service desk.
+The capabilities of this centralized Tier-1 service desk were very limited, and they were not able to support the day-to-day operations of the computing infrastructure that supports the company’s top=tier scientists and researchers.

 • New On-Premises Storage Infrastructure